Dams in India – List of Important Dams in India with States

 A dam is a type of barrier designed to store water; the resultant reservoir is used for irrigation, generating electricity, etc. Dams and reservoirs are created to keep surplus water during rainy seasons so that arid grounds can be irrigated.

 One of the most critical benefits of dams is the capability to manage water flows according to the seasonal farming necessities of different areas.
-Dams are categorized according to structure, intended objective, etc.
+Dams in India are categorized according to structure, intended objective, etc.

 - By Structure – Embankment dams, Arch dams, Gravity dams, etc.